Find out how to reset your Android smartphone to the default home screen.

-This will work regardless of what Android device you have (although I'm going to assume that you're using Android 4.x).
+This will work regardless of what Android device you have*, although I'm going to assume that you're using Android 4.x. (* For Android Oreo and later, follow the steps at the end of the article.)
 The primary difference you might find is the home screen default used by your device.
 For example, the Samsung Galaxy line uses the TouchWiz home screen, whereas the Motorola Moto X uses Launcher.
 You'll also need to know the name of the launcher that you're currently running (such as Nova or 3D Home).
 Here's how to reset to the default.

 SEE: Job description: Android developer (Tech Pro Research)